 Setting up an emergency fundraising appeal

-To set up as a fundraiser, you must first register with Consumer Affairs Victoria.
-It usually takes 28 days to complete your registration, providing you meet the requirements and supply all the information requested on the application form.
+To set up as a fundraiser, you may need to register with us.
+This helps donors know who they are giving to, and how much of their donation will reach the beneficiaries.
+Registration is free.
+It usually takes 28 days to complete your registration, if you meet the requirements and supply all the information requested on the application form.

 Urgent applications may be processed in less time in special circumstances.
-You must complete an Application for fundraiser registration (Word, 364KB) and provide a statement telling us why your application is urgent.
+You must apply via our online system, myCAV, and include a statement telling us why your application is urgent.

-For more information, view our Register as a fundraiser page.
+Even if you do not need to register, you must meet other legal obligations.
+For more information, see our Register as a fundraiser page.

 Report fake fundraisers

 Protect others and help make sure donations go to legitimate charities and causes.
 Promptly report fake fundraisers via our Report a scam page.

 For more information, visit the Australian Competition and Consumer Commission's Bushfires and scams page.